flutter-news-app-full-source-code/http-client/README.md

 ## Description

-This package provides an `HtHttpClient` class designed to be used as a foundational data access component in Dart or Flutter applications.
+This package provides an `HttpClient` class designed to be used as a foundational data access component in Dart or Flutter applications.
 It abstracts away the complexities of setting up `dio`, handling authentication tokens, and interpreting various HTTP error conditions, offering a cleaner interface for making API calls.

 Key features include:
 *   Base URL configuration.
 *   Simplified `get`, `post`, `put`, `delete` methods.
 *   Automatic injection of `Authorization: Bearer <token>` headers via an interceptor.
 *   Token retrieval via a flexible `TokenProvider` function.
-*   Mapping of `DioException` types and non-2xx HTTP status codes to specific `HtHttpException` subtypes (`NetworkException`, `BadRequestException`, `UnauthorizedException`, etc.) defined in the `ht_shared` package.
+*   Mapping of `DioException` types and non-2xx HTTP status codes to specific `HttpException` subtypes (`NetworkException`, `BadRequestException`, `UnauthorizedException`, etc.) defined in the `core` package.
 *   Support for request cancellation using `dio`'s `CancelToken`.

 ## Getting Started